-It is our contention that answering these questions necessitates careful, well-informed societal deliberation at the broadest level possible.
-The only way that the myriad stakeholders interested in genomics can determine the most efficacious way forward is through a public, collaborative exploration of these questions and how best to resolve them.
+Answering these questions will require careful, well-informed societal deliberation at the broadest level possible.
+The best way to include many stakeholders with a legitimate interest in genomic data is through a public, collaborative exploration of these questions and how best to resolve them.
 As a society, we need to consider how best to structure such a dialogue to ensure that all interested stakeholders (patients, family members, clinicians, researchers, insurers, advocacy groups, businesses, regulators etc.) can thoroughly explore and debate alternative scenarios for how to safeguard the privacy and security of DNA data.

-About the authors: We are accomplished social scientists who study the development and transformation of industries and scientific fields.
+About the authors: We are social scientists who study the development and transformation of industries and scientific fields.
 We teach and conduct research on the emergence of new standards and practices in these fields.
 Our research has addressed questions such as: How do a diverse set of organizations in a field come to agree on collective standards and governance procedures?
 How do the risks and benefits of new technologies and practices come to be perceived and communicated among these organizations?
 How do voluntary industry associations, formal state regulations, and social movements influence this process?
 What facilitates collaboration within scientific communities?
 And within organizations, what are the structural and leadership characteristics that affect adoption of new standards and practices?
 We both have undergraduate degrees in science, and doctorates in social science - specifically the field of Management & Organization.